sandialabs/snl-pstess/README.md

 Project maintainer (Ryan Elliott) `@sandia.gov: rtellio`<br />
 Project co-maintainer (Hyungjin Choi) `@sandia.gov: hchoi`

+### Partners
+The development of PSTess was a collaborative effort between Sandia National Laboratories and Montana Tech.
+We thank Dr. Daniel Trudnowski and Tam Nguyen for their contributions.

 ## Table of contents
 - [Introduction](#intro)
     - [Models](#models)